antdke/antdke.co/content/posts/2020-06-24--Sales>Marketing.md

 ---
-title: 'Sales > Marketing'
+title: "Sales > Marketing"
-slug: 'sales-marketing'
+slug: "sales-marketing"
 draft: false
-template: 'post'
+template: "post"
-category: 'Tips'
+category: "Business Strategy"
-description: 'In the early days of your business, sales is more important than marketing.'
+description: "In the early days of your business, sales is more important than marketing."
-date: '2020-06-24'
+date: "2020-06-24"
-socialImage: 'tpp25_cover.png'
+socialImage: "tpp25_cover.png"
 ---

 <br />